Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Highland Park's median income among taxpayers was $49,781 and average income was $62,246 in financial year 2023, according to AreaSearch data sourced from the ATO.
-This compares with Rest of Qld's figures of $53,146 and $66,593 respectively.
-By September 2025, estimates suggest median income will be approximately $54,714 and average income will be around $68,415, based on a 9.91% Wage Price Index growth since financial year 2023.
-Census data shows Highland Park's incomes rank modestly, with household, family and personal incomes between the 32nd and 42nd percentiles.
-The largest income bracket comprises 33.1% earning $1,500 - $2,999 weekly (2,269 residents), consistent with broader area trends showing 31.7% in the same category.
+Highland Park's median income among taxpayers was $49,781 in FY2023.
+The average income stood at $62,246 during the same period.
+These figures were below Rest of Qld's median and average incomes of $53,146 and $66,593 respectively.
+By September 2025, estimated median and average incomes in Highland Park would be approximately $54,714 and $68,415, based on a 9.91% Wage Price Index growth since FY2023.
+Census data shows Highland Park's household, family, and personal incomes rank modestly, between the 32nd and 42nd percentiles.
+The largest income bracket comprises 33.1% of residents earning $1,500 - $2,999 weekly (2,269 residents), similar to broader area trends showing 31.7% in the same category.
 Housing affordability pressures are severe, with only 82.9% of income remaining after housing costs, ranking at the 41st percentile.
-The suburb's SEIFA income ranking places it in the fifth decile.
+The suburb's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income